 If damage has been done to a fire hydrant or if the fire hydrant is leaking on my street, who do I call to repair it?

 If you fire hydrant is damaged or leaking, contact the city closest to you for assistance.
 If you are a resident of Mossy Head, contact Mossy Head Water Works.

 What is the difference between an EMT and a Paramedic?

 The difference between an Emergency Medical Technician (EMT) and a Paramedic is the amount of training and education.
-There are different levels of EMT training: EMT-Basic, EMT-Intermediate and EMT-Paramedic.
-EMT’s are trained on basic life saving skills while EMT-Paramedics are trained on advanced life saving skills.
+There are different levels of EMT training: EMT-Basic, EMT-Intermediate, and EMT-Paramedic.
+EMT’s are trained in basic life-saving skills while EMT-Paramedics are trained on advanced life-saving skills.
 Walton County Fire Rescue provides both EMT Basic and Paramedic care.